mainmatter/mainmatter.com/blog/_posts/2017-01-12-ember-test-selectors.md

-In March 2016 we have released the first version of [ember-test-selectors](https://github.com/simplabs/ember-test-selectors) and today we are proud to present you with our next milestone: `v0.1.0`.
+In March 2016 we have released the first version of [ember-test-selectors](https://github.com/simplabs/ember-test-selectors) and today we are proud to present you with our next milestone: `0.1.0`.

-While `v0.1.0` does not sound like much has changed, the addon has actually gained a lot of new functionality and can be considered our release candidate for `v1.0.0`.
+While `0.1.0` does not sound like much has changed, the addon has actually gained a lot of new functionality and should be considered our release candidate for `1.0.0`.

 This blog post will highlight the major changes in this release, and will give you a short introduction into *how* we have implemented these new